mmanela/idiomatically/README.md

 ## Running Locally

 There are a couple options to run locally.
-Do do iterative development you should run with node locally.
+To do iterative development you should run with node locally.
 But you can also quickly get an instance up with docker.

 ### Node